 Doubtless, then, Mr. Tennyson’s delineation of despair is meant as a medicine for despair ; and a powerful medicine it is.
 But none the less it shows Mr. Tennyson in the poetic attitude in which he has, to our mind, always been at his best, not reflecting the “confident optimism” of any day, but rather “rowing hard against the stream” of false assumptions and degrading creeds.[16]

-All that aside, I feel that the aim of achieving a practical guide is established mainly in the insistence that suicide is not est thought about as a moral issue for individuals, depressed or otherwise, alone, but is a social subject, one concerning everyone.
-Why then was I antagonistic at first to its message.
-Looking back at the early book I think it was because of this phrase applied to Socrates in consideration of his ability not to think of the effect of his suicide on others, his wife Xanthippe and ‘little children’, besides I might add the countless young men, like Alcibiades, who adored the rather ugly man.
+All that aside, I feel that the aim of achieving a practical guide is established mainly in the insistence that suicide is not best thought about as a moral issue for individuals, depressed or otherwise, alone, but is a social subject, one concerning everyone.
+Why, then, was I antagonistic at first to its message?
+Looking back at the early book I think it was because this phrase was applied to Socrates in consideration of his ability not to think of the effect of his suicide on others, his wife Xanthippe and ‘little children’, OR, I might add, the countless young men, like Alcibiades, who adored the rather ugly older man.
 Hall assesses the situation with respect to his family alone, summing up her response to the episodes of his behaviour to them by the simple statement: ‘I was appalled …’.
-[17] There is something wrong in saying ‘appalled’ that is so unlike the balanced views taken from the drama above, which at least try to understand the actors of suicide without overt judgementalism like Theseus and Amphitryon with Heracles.
-And this is where I find a deep structure of thought in the work that in fact makes it much more beautiful, and human in its possibly intended, at a deep level, crack in its structure.
+[17] There is something wrong in saying ‘appalled’ that is so unlike the balanced views taken from the drama above, which at least try to understand the actors of suicide without overt judgementalism, like those of Theseus and Amphitryon with Heracles.
+This is where I find a deep structure of thought in the work that, in fact, makes it much more beautiful, and human in its possibly intended, at a deep level, crack in its conceptual structure in negotiating the idea of suicide philosophically.

 From p.
 197

-And it does sensitively but not without irony against actors.
+And it does so extremely sensitively but not without irony against actors.
 Robert the great-grandfather drowns in a huge seaside pool, Seafield Pond.
-Hall returns to it to see it surrounded by new life.
+Hall returns to this huge water feature, hardly conveyed by the word ‘pond’, to see it surrounded by new life.
 But she admits that nobody ‘fully understands why another person chooses suicide’.[22]
-Her grandmother Edith might have had the grandeur of Evadne in Euripides Suppliant Women who decides to hurl herself ‘from this rock, / leaping into the fire, / mingling my remains / with my husband in the gleaming flames’.[23]
-Instead she leaps from a hotel window not high enough to kill her and, wounded, dies of exposure.
+Her grandmother Edith might as she leapt from a hotel window, have had the grandeur of Evadne in Euripides Suppliant Women who decides to hurl herself ‘from this rock, / leaping into the fire, / mingling my remains / with my husband in the gleaming flames’.[23]
+However that grandeur is truncated in that the hotel window from which she leaps could never be thought high enough to kill her.
+Wounded and unobserved over a long cold night, he dies of undramatic exposure.
 There is that of bathos here though only communicated in the everyday story of the fate of that hotel and a photograph of its inadequate height.

 From page 127 The leap to death of Edith Masterton was from this hotel

 Death is everywhere and death is common and responses to it are multiple.
-Sometimes there is, in the circumstances of another somethings that cannot be understood but neither can they be rendered awesome.
+Sometimes there is, in the circumstances of another, something that can not be understood, but neither can they be rendered awesome.
 This is why this is such a good book.
 Its only theme is ‘to hold despairing loved ones close and dissuade them from voluntary destruction’, but not by minimising their experience as they live through it or ignoring how they see it.
 Hence, she thinks the wisdom of Agamemnon’s chorus, which Hall translates: ‘‘Sing the song of sorrow, but let good prevail’.
-I still can’t, however, really think that Aristotle really helped to get us here, and prefer the Hall who performs drama in multiple voices.
+I still can’t, however, really think that Aristotle really helped to get us here, and prefer the Hall who performs drama in multiple voices that oft contradict each other.

 With love